 Accredited Online MBA Programs and more!

-California Miramar University is dually accredited by both the Accrediting Council for Independent Colleges and Schools and Distance Education and Training Council.
+California Miramar University offers accredited online MBA programs that are dually accredited by both the Accrediting Council for Independent Colleges & Schools (ACICS) and Distance Education & Training Council (DETC).

 What is accreditation?

 Accreditation is a status granted to an institution that meets or exceeds the stated criteria of educational quality.
 The purposes of accreditation are to assess and enhance the educational quality of an institution, to assure consistency in institutional operations, to promote institutional improvement, and to provide for public accountability.
 Read more from ACICS.

 About Accrediting Council for Independent Colleges and Schools (ACICS)

 Founded in 1912, the Accrediting Council for Independent Colleges and Schools (ACICS) is one of the most respected and longest established national accreditor of academic institutions in the United States.
 It is recognized by the U.S. Department of Education and the Council for Higher Education Accreditation (CHEA).